yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 epicboy [fixed the logic](https://github.com/yuzu-emu/yuzu/pull/7389) and we’re back to proper screenshot resolutions.

 [liushuyu](https://github.com/liushuyu), our fantastic Webadmin, got reports of multiple GPU systems having crashes while running the Flatpak version of yuzu on Linux.
 Seems like the bundled version of mesa and ffmpeg will conflict on systems with different GPU vendors.
-Just the usual weird Gnome decisions.
+Just the usual weird GNOME decisions.

 liushuyu submitted [two](https://github.com/yuzu-emu/yuzu/pull/7431) [separate](https://github.com/yuzu-emu/yuzu/pull/7467) pull requests addressing this problem, but more edge cases continue to appear, so the battle isn’t over yet.